• Skip to primary navigation

 Pennsylvania Physical Therapy Continuing Education Requirements

-At least ten of the 30 hours need to be “in appropriate evaluative procedures to treat an individual without a referral. ” You will not receive any credit for courses related to office management or building a PT practice.
+At least 10 of the 30 hours need to be “in appropriate evaluative procedures to treat an individual without a referral.”
+You will not receive any credit for courses related to office management or building a PT practice.

 From the Pennsylvania Physical Therapy Practice Act Website:

-Continuing Education.–For each license renewal, a licensee shall complete within the immediately preceding two-year period at least 30 hours of continuing physical therapy education as approved by the board.
+For each license renewal, a licensee shall complete within the immediately preceding two-year period at least 30 hours of continuing physical therapy education as approved by the board.
 The licensee shall provide the board with evidence of the completion of the continuing education.
-A – 7 – physical therapist who has met the continuing education requirements for a certificate of authorization set forth in section 9(c)(1) shall be deemed to have met the continuing education requirement for license renewal.
-No credit shall be given for any course in office management.

 Compare CEUs by State